Eb-Zeero/stencil_wc/README.md

 * `component_tag`.
 The tag name for the generated web component.
 This must conform to the rules for naming web components.
 In particular, it must contain a hyphen.

+* `namespace`.
+The full name of this web component without space or special character.
+It is not bounded to this this rule.

 * `component_directory`.
-The directory where the files for the wqeb component are stored.
+The directory where the files for the web component are stored.
 By default the tag name is used.

 * `component_class`.
 The name of the class representing the web component.